Heather Langenkamp: 1980s: A Nightmare on Elm Street franchise and Just the Ten of Us stardom

 Following the drastic departure from the original storyline in the sequel A Nightmare on Elm Street 2: Freddy's Revenge (1985), Langenkamp felt the story of the characters from the original film was over.
-However, in 1986, Langenkamp received a telephone call from Wes Craven informing her that he was considering writing the script for A Nightmare on Elm Street 3: Dream Warriors (1987) and wanted to know if she would agree to sign on to the film if he included her character.
+However, in 1986, Langenkamp received a telephone call from Craven informing her that he was considering writing the script for A Nightmare on Elm Street 3: Dream Warriors (1987) and wanted to know if she would agree to sign on to the film if he included her character.
 She signed on to the production in September 1986.
-Langenkamp stated, "I was really excited.
+On Craven’s original script, Langenkamp stated, "I was really excited.
 Nancy was a real adult.
 She was a woman who was very serious about herself and her life.
 When she realizes that Freddy’s back, she wastes no time in fighting back."
+Following a disagreement between Craven and production company New Line Cinema, he was replaced by Chuck Russell as director, and Nancy’s boldness was significantly toned down in script rewrites to Langenkamp’s dismay.

-Langenkamp described the Dream Warriors set as intense, attributing this to time constraints and Chuck Russell becoming the director, stating, "With Chuck, the whole filmmaking process has been a bit more narrowed down and precise."
-However, she liked working with both Craven and Russell and experiencing contrasting directing styles.
+Langenkamp described the Dream Warriors set as intense, attributing this to time constraints and Russell becoming the director, stating, "With Chuck, the whole filmmaking process has been a bit more narrowed down and precise."
+However, she appreciated working with both Craven and Russell and experiencing contrasting directing styles.
 The film opened to box office success in 1987, grossing over $44 million.
 Later, she had a guest appearance as Tracy in the television series The New Adventures of Beans Baxter and Monica on the soap opera Hotel (both in 1987).

-Langenkamp obtained further recognition when she portrayed lead character Marie Lubbock on the ABC television series Just the Ten of Us, a spin-off of the popular ABC situation comedy Growing Pains (on which she guest-starred), from 1988 to 1990.
+Langenkamp worked steadily on television with a series regular role as Marie Lubbock on the moderately successful ABC television series Just the Ten of Us, a spin-off of the popular ABC situation comedy Growing Pains (on which she guest-starred), from 1988 to 1990.
+Langenkamp reflected that working on a sitcom was a great experience, that the ensemble cast got along, and that she found it exciting to work with a new director every week.
+On her character, she stated, “I was the religious daughter and had a great time developing Marie’s quirky personality.”
 Langenkamp worked with Craven again for a small cameo appearance as a victim in his supernatural slasher film Shocker (1989).
-Langenkamp portrayed the figure skater Nancy Kerrigan in the NBC television film Tonya & Nancy: The Inside Story, released in 1994, which focused on Tonya Harding's husband's attack.
+Also in 1989, she graduated from Stanford with a Bachelor of Arts in English.